The Hierophant

 Careful and prudent over big gains and risky investments!

 You may be attracted to traditional ‘names’ rather than actual value, resulting in dependable but low interest rates or returns.
-Sometimes it be better to invest at least a little on the unorthodox!
+Sometimes it is better to invest at least a little on the unorthodox!

 Missing new opportunities through inflexibility and staid decision-making.